Rick0701/Rick0701/README.md

 My most recent, open source projects are:

 1) 📣 [Propaganda Analysis](https://github.com/Rick0701/Propaganda-analysis) is my MADS Milestone I project.
 Analyzed in *python* how Russian propaganda towards Ukraine originated, propagated, evolved and its effectiveness by scraping and analyzing the most popular Russian TV news broadcast.
 I worked on a team of two for two months to scrape, clean, and analyze data in *Pandas* and visualize with *matplotlib* and *Vega-Altair*.
 2) 🎮 [Videogames Reccommendation](https://github.com/Rick0701/Videogames_Reccomendation) is my MADS Milestone II project.
-I worked on a team of three master's students on STEAM dataset retrieved from Kaggle.
-In this project, I built a Neural Collaborative Filtering to reccomend the next videogames to play..  [our paper is here](https://github.com).
+I worked on a team of three on a STEAM dataset retrieved from Kaggle.
+Analyzed in python using deep learning (using Keras) which games to reccommend to gamers.

 ### Languages, Tools, and Skills 🛠